-The landlord has failed to meet the burden of proving that he is entitled to an order permitting an above legislation rent increase and, accordingly, the landlord's application is dismissed.
+The landlord has failed to meet the burden of proving that he is entitled to an order permitting an above guideline rent increase and, accordingly, the landlord's application is dismissed.

-This decision is made on authority delegated to me by the Director of the Residential

-Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
+This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: June 07, 2016
+Dated: January 19, 2017